 Examining past situations that might have gone bad to problem-solve or to learn from what happened, can be beneficial.
 However, becoming preoccupied with thinking and examining bad situations isn’t, which is often referred to as rumination.
 Getting lost in thoughts like this is rarely useful because there’s nothing that can be done to change what happened, thus wasting time and effort on this is just you torturing yourself.
 Ruminating like this is a common habit of someone being affected by anxiety, and will affect your quality of life.

 If you’re finding that you’re more concerned about what people think of you, this could also be a sign that you’re becoming anxious.
 For example, thinking your co-workers think you’re not good enough at your job.
-However, it could also manifest itself in how you present yourself, changing how you look, how you talk, and being preoccupied in your appearance and having to check how you look more frequently.
+However, it could also manifest itself in how you present yourself, changing how you look, and how you talk and being preoccupied with your appearance and having to check how you look more frequently.

 If you’re making up excuses to avoid social situations, especially situations you’d normally engage in with no issues, then that too is a sign of anxiety.
 So, have you noticed any reluctance to interact with others in social situations?

-Are you experiencing any muscles aches recently aches you don’t normally have?
+Are you experiencing any muscle aches recently ache you don’t normally have?
 Another sign of anxiety is that you may start tensing muscles when you’re in anxiety-inducing situations, so if you’re experiencing unusual muscle aches, then this could be an indicator of an anxiety issue.

-If you ‘re struggling to focus on tasks, relaxation, or even watching TV, then you may be being affected by anxiety.
+If you’re struggling to focus on tasks, relaxation, or even watch TV, then you may be being affected by anxiety.
 It’s hard to concentrate on things when you’re preoccupied with worry and anxiety.
 Thus, if you’re finding it hard to stay engaged in tasks at work/home or aren’t paying attention to conversations you’re in, then you might want to talk to someone so you can find this source of anxiety so you can tackle it.

 The longer you ignore the signs of anxiety, the more you leave your anxiety to grow.
 The more your anxiety grows, the more it’ll affect your day-to-day activities, reducing your quality of life.
-It will have a knock-on effect on how you look after yourself, work, find and maintaining a relationship, trying new things, and just generally being happy.
+It will have a knock-on effect on how you look after yourself, work, find and maintain relationships, try new things, and just generally be happy.